1 The Role of Analytics in Accounting

 TipIn Practice

-1.11 Looking Ahead
+1.9 Looking Ahead

-This chapter has introduced the concept of accounting analytics, defined the three types of analytics, described the tools and datasets you will use throughout the book, and outlined the analytical workflow that connects every chapter.
+This chapter has introduced the concept of accounting analytics, defined the three types of analytics, described the tools and the Charles River dataset you will use throughout the book, and outlined the analytical workflow that connects every chapter.
 In the next chapter, you will take a closer look at accounting data itself.
 You will learn to distinguish different data types, identify common data quality problems, and understand why the quality of your data determines the quality of your analysis.
 The practical skills begin in Chapter 2, and they build steadily from that point forward.

-1.12 Chapter Summary
+1.10 Chapter Summary

 The accounting profession is undergoing a fundamental shift in the skills it demands from practitioners.
 The growth of transaction data, the evolution of audit methodology, and the expansion of the accountant’s role from preparer to analyst have created strong demand for data analytics competencies.
 Professional bodies including the AICPA, IMA, and IFAC have responded by integrating analytics into their competency frameworks, signaling that these skills are essential rather than optional.